disioo/wildhare/README.md

 Overview
 --------

-Wild Hare Gradle provides gradle infrastructure like plugins and so on.
+Wildhare Gradle provides gradle infrastructure like plugins and so on.

-Wildhar for Developer
+Wildhare for Developer
 ---------------------

 ### Getting Started
 > **Important JDK 8**
 > Before you build Polyserv you have to ensure that you use JDK 8 or later and gradle is installed.

 Go to the wildhare directory.

 For the first time you have to initialize the gradle wrapper to ensure the specified version of gradle.